code4craft/moonlink/README.md

 moonlink
 ========

-A short url service based on OpenResty.
+A short url service based on OpenResty and redis.